Claire Labine

 Claire Vaughn Labine (née Wood; June 28, 1934 – November 11, 2016) was an American soap opera writer and producer.

+Career

+1960s

+Labine’s first television writing job was for Captain Kangaroo in 1967, she was fired in 1970.

+1970s

+1971 saw her first real foray into daytime television securing the head writing position on “Where The Heart Is” with her future writing partner of nearly 25 years Paul Avila Mayer.
+That job lasted until the show’s cancellation in 1973.

+1973-1975 was spent writing for Love of Life which got the attention of ABC.

+In 1975 she began what was to become her best known and acclaimed work creating and head writing Ryan's Hope for ABC.
+She sold the show to ABC after skyrocketing costs, and was soon fired, rehired, fired then rehired again in 1987 until the shows final demise in 1989.

 1990s

 In 1993, Labine returned to daytime as head writer of ABC's General Hospital.
 She brought the show much critical acclaim, and won her seventh Daytime Emmy for Outstanding Writing for her work on the show.
 She chose to depart the show in early 1996.
 During this time, she created a proposed General Hospital spin-off, Heart and Soul, about two families, one black, one white, both show business families.
 The black family was three generations of jazz musicians.
 Next door was a theatrical family.
 The show was not picked up by ABC or NBC; Wendy Riche's competing Port Charles was ABC's choice instead.

 Labine co-wrote, with Judith Pinsker, the 1995 New York Times bestseller General Hospital tie-in novel Robin's Diary, based in the AIDS storyline between characters Stone Cates and Robin Scorpio.

 In 1996, Labine was offered the head writer role at As the World Turns but turned it down because she and her son Matthew Labine were trying to get HEART & SOUL [aka Union Place] on the air.
 "I had to turn it down because we were in the middle of that development.
 I said to Procter & Gamble, 'I am gratified by this offer, but if I have any chance at all...'
 I didn't think there was much chance but I thought it was worth a go to do our own show.
 And they were very lovely about it."

 In late 1996, she was made head writer of ABC's One Life to Live because she had a year and a half left on her contract with ABC.
 She remained with the show until early 1998.